 How Were Chemical Plant Workers Exposed to Asbestos?

 The specific method of exposure to asbestos faced by chemical plant workers depended on their role within the facility.
-Supervisors and engineers tasked with overseeing operations were required to inspect asbestos-containing equipment and processes that used the raw material, and those responsible for keeping the machinery working breathed in asbestos fibers as they replaced and repaired asbestos-containing parts like valves, gaskets, and insulation.
+Supervisors and engineers tasked with overseeing operations were required to inspect asbestos-containing equipment and processes that utilized the raw material.

 Are Chemical Plant Workers Still at Risk of Asbestos Exposure?